 Best for: Marketing and RevOps teams that want to activate warehouse data directly into business tools

 Hightouch occupies a specific and valuable position: reverse ETL.
 It takes data from your warehouse and pushes it into the operational tools your teams actually use — CRMs, email platforms, ad networks, customer success tools.
-In 2024, Hightouch added AI Decisioning, which uses ML models to determine the right audience, message, and timing for outreach automatically.

 Key features: Reverse ETL to 200+ destinations · AI Decisioning for audience selection · Customer Studio for no-code audience building · Real-time sync